 Twenty-eight to fifty pounds of ice is enough to fill a cooler.
 It’s enough for a party.
 It’s enough to make homemade ice cream or provide cool drinks for a sports team.
 It’s enough to ensure you never have to worry about running out of ice no matter how much you use.
 That’s something refrigerator ice makers can’t promise.
 They’re just not built to for large households or large parties with lots of people.

 Though portable ice makers outperform ice makers in refrigerators in terms of ice production, they do have some limitations that are worth mentioning.
 The biggest is their inability to store the ice once it’s been generated.
 Portable ice makers aren’t refrigerated.
-All of their cooling power is concentrated in the evaporator assembly and the cooling prongs.
-Once the ice slides down into the ice basket, it begins melting.
-If it’s not removed, it will all drain back down into the reservoir and get sucked up by the water pump to form new ice cubes.
 In order to reach the ice maker’s full capacity, you’ll have to empty the ice into a cooler or place it in your freezer whenever the ice basket fills up.

 Refrigerator ice makers also have access to a steady stream of water.
 Portable ice makers don’t.
 They have to be refilled manually whenever they run low.
 Because they’re not refrigerated, portable ice makers are also more susceptible to external temperatures.
 Placing them in high heat or direct sunlight can slow down the ice making process, reduce ice cube size, or cause the ice in the ice bucket to melt faster.
 They operate best in cool, shady spots.